How Our Corporate Meditation Programs Produce Results

 Meditation House, which is the parent company of The Compassion Center, took over the corporate side of The Compassion Center’s Meditation & Mindfulness practices.
 The Compassion Center’s Corporate Meditation Programs were integral parts of well-being programs offered to organizations.

-Meditation and Mindfulness are very much on the radar of many corporations.
+There was a time when corporations were asking whether Meditation for employees was a worthwhile investment.
+Now, Meditation and Mindfulness are viewed as important components of well-being programs offered in every major corporation.
 Just look at a small list of some of the major corporations that have implemented Meditation and Mindfulness programs for their employees:

 There are different types of Meditation classes and corporate Meditation programs available and as there are no standards, it can be extremely challenging for an organization to hire a Meditation teacher.
 After all, there are no widely accepted standards with regards to what these programs should look like and what results they should produce.

-We started to look at what are the most requested goals from employees as well as HR people.
+We started to look at what are the most requested goals of employees and HR managers to determine what mindfulness programs for corporations should look like.
 Here is the list of top goals for people in corporations:

 - Reduce and Remove Anxiety & Stress